PaloAltoNetworks/flex-license-migration-lab/README.md

 12. As next check on the CSP if your credits got consumed from your deployment profile.
 You should see the below outcome
 ![Screenshot 2023-05-10 at 09 10 04](https://github.com/PaloAltoNetworks/flex-license-migration-lab/assets/30934288/bbee137d-b328-433c-b7f1-3475434d619a)

 **Congratulations!!!
-You Migrated successful all your Software Firewalls from a NON-Flex license model to Dlex License model (Fixed Deployment Profile) via Panorama**
+You Migrated successful all your Software Firewalls from a NON-Flex license model to Flex License model (Fixed Deployment Profile) via Panorama**

 ### 5.2.2 Migrate PanOS 10.0.9 to Flexible Deployment Profile
 In the following section we will create a new Deployment Profile to migrate the Software Firewalls from a Fixed Deployment Profile to a Flexible Deployment Profile